ssoonmi/05-20-Lecture-Notes/W17D5/W17LOs.md

   BONUS:

-  * know what the syntax for `try`, `except`, and `finally` blocks are
+  * Know what the syntax for `try`, `except`, and `finally` blocks are
-  * understand that Exceptions are objects that belong to a class hierarchy
+  * Understand that Exceptions are objects that belong to a class hierarchy
-  * know how to catch and examine an Exception, and how to construct and raise a simple one.
+  * Know how to catch and examine an Exception, and how to construct and raise a simple one.

-  BONUS: see also W17D4/src/why_does_pythons_for_have_an_else.py for some example code
+  BONUS: See also W17D4/src/why_does_pythons_for_have_an_else.py for some example code

 ### pass

-* understand what the Python `pass` statement is for, and when to use it
+* Understand what the Python `pass` statement is for, and when to use it

 ### Functions